 Functional ACoAs would never think of ourselves as victims (heaven forbid!) – the caretakers/ rescuers, rage-aholics/ bullies, over-achievers… but whenever something goes wrong for us, we end up in our own version of a mental hole.

 We’re secretly suspicious that somehow we’re responsible for the painful situation – after all – didn’t we do everything right? our way?
 What did we miss?

 Even accomplished professional ACoAs say they’re afraid someone will eventually find out they’re ‘a fraud’!

-• We really don’t have permission to get our needs met, since one Toxic Rules is “You have to struggle but never get there.”
-Yet we do try anyway (Heroes are such hard workers!), always short of our deepest desires
+• We really don’t have permission to get our needs met, since one Toxic Rule is “You have to struggle but never get there.”
+Yet we do try anyway (Heroes are such hard workers!), always falling short of our deepest desires

 Some definitely want a long-term relationship, others a cherished career, others to be rich…. & most ACoAs desperately want our family to love & treat us well.
-When we get disappointed in any of these, we find it hard to not feel mentally confused & emotionally devastated
+When we’re disappointed in any of these, we find it hard to not be mentally confused & emotionally devastated

 ✒️ One way to check if we’re still functioning as (secret) victims, no matter how hidden, is to make a list of all the:

 ▪︎ unkind names or phrases our family called us, and any that we now apply to ourselves – lazy, over-sensitive, selfish…..
 (CD: “Mislabeling”)